The SWAN Forum is governed by its Executive Council and Management Team.

 Amir joined SWAN in 2013 and has been instrumental in growing the organisation into the leading global hub for the smart water sector.
 Throughout his time, he has helped engage members, develop in-depth research reports, and create innovative tools such as the SWAN Interactive Tool and SWAN Research Portal.
 Amir also helped launch and grow regional SWAN Alliances in the Americas, Asia-Pacific, and Europe.
 Before joining SWAN, he completed a dual-master’s degree in Environmental Science and Public Affairs from Indiana University.
-In conjunction with SWAN, Amir is now pursuing a PhD focused on the role of the Data-as-a-Service model on urban sewershed management.
+In conjunction with SWAN, Amir is now pursuing a PhD focused on the impact of the Data-as-a-Service model on water and wastewater management.

 Shayna Ramboz, Events Manager